irontomasu/irontomasu/README.md

 ### About tomasu
-I'm a maste's student in Japan.
+I'm a master's student in Japan.

   I specialize in blockchain and information security.